Solar at the Port

 |Total cost||$ 484,000|

 Fishermen’s Terminal Solar Demonstration Project (Net Shed 5)

 Completed: December 2017

 The net sheds at Fishermen’s Terminal are used to store fishing nets and gear for North Pacific Fishing Fleet, an amenity that helps retain the fishermen as tenants.
 Fishermen’s Terminal Net Sheds 3, 4, 5, and 6 all needed new roofs, so the Port used solar in the installation of one of the roofs as a smaller-scale pilot project to test solar and gather data to inform future solar panel installations.

 - Includes 44 Washington-sourced Solar Panels on Net Shed 5

 - Designed and installed by A&R Solar

 - During the first year of operation, the array produced over 16,580 kWh, a 10 percent increase over the initial projections of 15,000 kWh for the entire year

 - The net shed takes 10,000 kWh per year to power, so the electricity produced renders Net Shed 5 “net zero,” with any remaining kilowatt hours produced distributed for other needs at Fishermen’s Terminal

-- The array is also expected to reduce greenhouse gas emissions by 365 pounds a year
+- The array is also expected to reduce greenhouse gas emissions by almost half a metric ton of CO2 annually

 Fishermen's Terminal project costs